artofimagination/stereo-calibration-and-vSLAM/README.md

       - _smallerBlockSize_ - in theory this should reduce noise, but I couldn't produce any effect
  * **SGBM parameters**
       - _P1, P2_ - used in filtering the disparity map before returning to reject small blocks.
 May reduce noise.

+### Point cloud visualization
+It is a simple visualizer tool, that requires the depth map as an input and will generate a 3D point cloud representation.
+Check the original [example](https://gist.github.com/markjay4k/da2f55e28514be7160a7c5fbf95bd243).
+Note: it uses pyqtgraph scatterplot.
+It is not a very fast way to represent, but good for initial development.
+ * **Parameters**
+      - _fov_ - sets the field of view
+      - _samplingRatio_ - allows the user to change how many points to show.
+For example selecting 10, will show every 10th point only.
+Improves performance.
+For me > 200 settings was reasonable fast.

 ### Resolution
 Performance can be quite different with different resolution, hence I added the feature of changing it.
 Note: Blok Matching resolution MUST be the same as the calibration for appropriate results.